hypre-space/hypredrive/docs/usrman-src/introduction.rst

 Contributing
 ------------

-We welcome contributions from the community and are pleased that you're interested in helping improve hypredrive!
+We welcome contributions from the community and are pleased that you're interested in helping improve `hypredrive`!
 This document provides guidelines and information on how you can contribute.

 Ways to Contribute
 ^^^^^^^^^^^^^^^^^^

-There are many ways to contribute to hypredrive:
+There are many ways to contribute to `hypredrive`:

 - **Reporting Bugs:** If you encounter issues or bugs, please report them by opening an issue on our `GitHub issues page
-  <https://github.com/victorapm/hypredrive/issues>`_.
+  <https://github.com/hypre-space/hypredrive/issues>`_.
 Please provide as much detail as
   possible to help us understand and address the issue.

 - **Feature Requests:** Are you a developer with ideas for new features or improvements?